IvanUkhov/blog/_posts/2024-01-31-gradient-accumulation.md

 mitigation strategy is to reduce the batch size, thereby allowing more space for the model at the expense of the data.
 However, smaller batches lead to noisier weight updates, which is undesirable.
-One solution is gradient accumulation where the weights are updated only after evaluating the gradients for several batches.
-In this article, we show how it can be implemented in TensorFlow.
+One solution is gradient accumulation where the weights are updated after evaluating the gradients for several batches at a time.
+In this article, we show how it can be implemented in practice.

 # Solution